What is Court Supervision and how does it work?

 How do I pay for a course with Parkland's Traffic Safety Program?

-For tickets issued in Champaign, Piatt, or Douglas, payment is made through that office.
+For tickets issued in Champaign County, Piatt County, or Douglas County, payment is made through that office.

 For those with tickets issued in any other county, we accept payment through: